Roanoke bass

-The Roanoke bass (Ambloplites cavifrons) is a species of freshwater fish in the sunfish family (Centrarchidae) of order Perciformes.
+The Roanoke bass (Ambloplites cavifrons) is a species of freshwater fish in the sunfish family (Centrarchidae) of order Centrarchiformes.
 This species is endemic to rivers in the eastern United States of America, where it is native only to the states of Virginia and North Carolina.

 Description

 Roanoke bass have a robust, compressed body with a large, terminal mouth and a nearly scaleless cheek.
-The anal fin has a dark margin, the pectoral fin is rounded and the caudal fin is emnarginate.
+The anal fin has a dark margin, the pectoral fin is rounded and the caudal fin is emarginate.
 The eye is large and red contrasting with the dark brown or olive colour of the body.